willingc/collaboratool/using-virtualbox.md

 ### Getting the VM up and running

   * Download and install VirtualBox from the [VirtualBox website](https://www.virtualbox.org/wiki/Downloads).
 This is the tool the runs the virtual machine for you.
-  * Download the BCE VM in the form of an OVA file from [UNDER CONSTRUCTION](BCE-xubuntu-14.04-amd64.ova).
+  * Download the BCE VM in the form of an OVA file, [currently hosted on
+    @davclark's Box.net account](https://berkeley.box.com/s/ybysi4qcv75vw84tjl5h).
   * Open VirtualBox and import the BCE-xubuntu-14.04-amd64.ova file you just downloaded by going to "File->Import Appliance" and then selecting the .ova file from wherever you downloaded it to (possible 'Downloads' in your home directory on the machine).
   * Wait a few minutes...
   * Start the virtual machine by clicking on the tab for "BCE-xubuntu-14.04-amd64" on the left side and then clicking "Start" at the top.
 This will start a virtual Linux computer within your own machine.
 After a few seconds you should see black screen and then soon you'll see the desktop of the VM.

 You now have a machine that has all the software installed as part of BCE, including IPython and useful Python packages and R, RStudio and useful R packages.